 Kally Was Our Third Partner

 In 2008, after Luke and Cody had left us in old age, we noticed a sweet pup named Baby in the local animal shelter’s weekly ad.
 When we walked up to her pen, she fixed us with a placid stare and slightly wagged her tail as if to say, “It took you long enough.
-Let’s go home, and oh, by the way, change my name.”
+Let’s go home.
+And oh, by the way, change my name.”

 By 2020, Kally and I walked many, many miles together.
 Also, wherever Emil drove his Gator through our pasture and woods, she trotted alongside, regularly drifting off a little to check tantalizing smells and follow intriguing fresh trails.
 After she returned from being spayed, Kally vowed to never again ride in a truck or car.
 She didn’t want to leave our farm and she didn’t.
 For the rest of her long life, the vet came to see Kally, not the other way around.

-In early 2021 as I stroked Kally’s head for the last time, I wondered if she would be waiting at the Rainbow Bridge.
+In early 2021 as I stroked Kally’s head for the last time, I wondered if she will be waiting at the Rainbow Bridge.
 It’s that mythical place just this side of heaven where cherished pets restored to the best of health happily play until the day they are reunited with their beloved humans.

 There will never be another Luke, Cody or Kally.
 Would you believe there was a